-To receive reimbursement for relocation, you must return the required relocation form within the first week of service.
+To receive reimbursement for relocation, you must submit the required Relocation Assistance Request Form within the first week of service.

 Your travel must be approved in advance by the AmeriCorps VISTA program in order to receive reimbursement.

 Payment is made through electronic deposit to your bank account identified in the My AmeriCorps Portal.
 Reimbursement may take up to 4-6 weeks due to administrative processing.